levlaz/vagrant-ros2/README.md

 # ROS2 Development Environment for M Series Mac

-This repository contains tooling to create a development environment for working with ROS2 on an M Series Mac using VMware Fusion.
+This repository contains a Vagrant-based development environment for working with ROS2 on an M Series Mac using VMware Fusion.

 ## Overview